lacerbi/infbench/README.md

 Our first benchmark shows that existing inference algorithms perform quite poorly at reconstructing posteriors (or evaluating their normalization constant) with both syntethic and real pdfs that have moderately challenging features, showing that this is a much harder problem [[1](#reference)].

-This repository is currently actively used for research, stay tuned for updates or write to me at <luigi.acerbi@unige.ch>.

 ## How to run the benchmark (`vbmc18`)

 You can run the benchmark on one test problem in the `vbmc18` problem set as follows: